ch3tziizym/SC-Assignment-Final/README.md

 *******************************************************************************************************************

 - Unit tested was not implemented yet.
-- The JSON data is fetched completely from the given links in docs.
+- The JSON data is fetched completely from the given links in docs https://s3-ap-southeast-1.amazonaws.com/advisory-data/positions.json.
-- Web Scraping Service from htttp://www.nasdaq.com is done with the sample data of Today's market activity (3 data).
+- Web Scraping Service from http://www.nasdaq.com is done with the sample data of Today's market activity (3 data).

 *******************************************************************************************************************